edsu/wikilinks/README.md

 ```

 By default `wikilinks` will search all language Wikipedias.
 If you are only
-interested in links from particular language wikipedias you can use the `langs`
+interested in links from particular language Wikipedias you can use the `langs`
 parameter:

     ```